 Goal Setting: The More Specific, the Better

-People talk about goals all the time, don’t they?
+People often talk about setting goals.
 But how specific do we get when we are doing goal setting?
 What is a goal, anyway?
 Merriam-Webster.com defines a goal as “something that you are trying to do or achieve”.

-Wow, that’s pretty vague.
-Something I’ve noticed over the years is that the more specific one’s goals are, the more likely we will move toward their achievement.
+That’s pretty vague.
+Something I’ve noticed over the years is that the more specific one’s goals are, the more likely we will make progress toward their achievement.
+If goals stay general, they are almost never helpful.

-- By what date do you want to reach your goal?
-By when do I want to lose 10 lbs?
+- Do you have a deadline?
+By what date do you want to reach your goal?
+By when do you want to lose 10 lbs?
 Setting a date gives the goal some focus, a sense of urgency that reminds us our goal is important.

-- What steps will you be taking in order to reach your desired end?
+- To have an action plan is critical!
+What steps will you be taking in order to reach your desired end?
 If you develop a specific, written plan for the achievement of your goal, you have a road map!

-For more information, take a look at this link.
+For more information about the importance of being specific and committing goals to writing, take a look at this link.

 Important Considerations for Goal Setting